starkyYourEyes/igoLib-auto/README.md

 # igoLib-auto
-I'm going to the library.
+You know, I'm going to the library, bro.